Simon Finster

 About me

-My research spans various topics in microeconomics, including applied/experimental and theoretical economics, game theory, and the intersection of economics and computer science.
+My research spans various topics in microeconomics, including theoretical and applied/experimental economics, game theory, and the intersection of economics and computer science.

-I am enthusiastic about developing solutions for real world problems, for example mechanisms in healthcare with a focus on distributional and fairness concerns.
-In recent work, we developed a pooled testing mechanism for infectious diseases, whereby samples are prioritised to maximise overall expected welfare of the population of individuals.
-I'm also interested in fairness aspects in auctions and distributional preferences in markets more generally, with applications in finance, government licensing (e.g. spectrum, transport, or natural resources), or electricity markets.
+I am enthusiastic about developing solutions for real world problems, with a focus on distributional and fairness concerns.
+In my most recent work, we find simple rules to distribute surplus more equitably in multi-unit auctions.
+We also developed a pooled testing mechanism for infectious diseases, whereby samples are prioritized to maximize overall expected welfare of the population of individuals.
+Moreover, we reconcile welfare and revenue concerns in markets of digital monopolies.
+In my PhD, I studied preferences over distributions of objects that guarantee anonymity of buyers, with applications in finance and public sector licensing (spectrum, transport, or energy), as well as strategic behavior in multi-object auctions.

-To study these problems, I apply tools from mechanism design and optimisation, as well as experimental economics.
-In much of my work, I aim to apply and evaluate the mechanism and algorithms we develop either in the lab or in the field.
+To study these problems, I apply tools from mechanism design, auction theory and optimization, as well as experimental economics.
+In much of my work, I aim to apply and evaluate the mechanisms and algorithms we develop either in the lab or in the field.